cgoncalves/cumulus_topology_converter/documentation/README.md

 ###Provisioning Scripts
-Scripts can be specified for execution on the end host using the "config=* node attribute in a topology file.
+Scripts can be specified for execution on the end host using the "config=" node attribute in a topology file.
 In the example below, a "custom_script.sh" is used to provision the leaf1 device.

 ```
 graph dc1 {